PrincetonUniversity/job_defense_shield/docs/configuration.md

 ## Specifying a Custom Configuration File

-By default the software will look for `config.yaml` in the same directory as `job_defense_shield.py`.
-One can override this behavior by using the `--config-file` option:
+By default the software will look for `config.yaml` in the same directory as `job_defense_shield.py` and then in the current working directory.
+One can explicitly specify the full path using the `--config-file` option:

 ```
 $ job_defense_shield --config-file=/path/to/myconfig.yaml --low-gpu-efficiency